 The Arc is in the middle of a giant traffic circle connecting 12 streets.
 You can sit down and watch the cars and busses do their dance.
 During red lights, you can take angsty photos like we did.

-This is one of the most beautiful parks I’ve ever seen.
+This is one of the most beautiful parks/gardens I’ve ever seen.
 Go here.
+Have wine.
+Be happy.

 Le Village Royal